TudorRu/S3-portfolio/Portfolio/README.md

 <img src="https://github.com/TudorRu/S3-portfolio/blob/b03e4f0aa0ae21527b933015b11492b82521c5c7/Images/pie.png" width="500" height="400">

-As you can see from the results, everyone knew that home button is the logo picture from the navigation bar, and I feel this is because this is the norm when it comes to every other website out there and people got used to it.
+As you can see from the results, everyone knew that home button is the logo picture from the navigation bar, and I feel this is because this is the norm when it comes to every other website out there.

 <h5>Do you know how to sign in?</h5>